Eligibility for Service

 To access Regional Access phone and online counselling service, you will need to:

-- For online chat you must be 15 years or over
+• For phone counselling and online chat you must be 15 years or over

 Please note that Regional Access is not a crisis service.